GastonZalba/ol-dji-geozones/README.md

 The data is obtained directly from an undocumented DJI [API](https://www-api.dji.com/api/geo/areas).
 The official DJI Fly Safe Geo Zone Map that use the same data can be found [here](https://www.dji.com/flysafe/geo-map), and more information [here](https://www.dji.com/flysafe/introduction).

-Tested with OpenLayers version 5, 6 and 7.
+Tested with OpenLayers version 5, 6, 7 and 8.

 ### DISCLAIMER

 Nowadays, DJI doesn't offer any API documentation, so future support and access to the data is uncertain.
-Furthermore, the API endpoint has CORS restrictions, so all browsers requests must be proxied.
+Furthermore, the API endpoint has CORS restrictions and the header `Content-Security-Policy: frame-ancestors 'self' http://*.dji.com https://*.dji.com`, so all browsers requests must be proxied.

 <img src="screenshots/example-1.jpg" alt="Light mode">
 <img src="screenshots/example-2.jpg" alt="Dark mode">